Nick Schmaltz: Personal life

-Schmaltz's older brother Jordan is also a professional hockey player.
-After spending time in the NHL with the St. Louis Blues, Toronto Maple Leafs, and New York Islanders, he signed a contract with HIFK Hockey of the Finnish Elite League Liiga.
+Schmaltz's older brother Jordan is also a professional ice hockey player.
+After spending time in the NHL with the St. Louis Blues, Toronto Maple Leafs, and New York Islanders, he then played in Europe.
 Their younger sister Kylie, meanwhile, played volleyball for the Kentucky Wildcats.
 Outside of his immediate family, Schmaltz's cousin Jake began playing college hockey for North Dakota in 2021 as a Boston Bruins prospect.